-Great Gifts to Sew for the Holidays
+Great Gifts To Sew For The Holidays

 The holidays are right around the corner so it’s the perfect time to put your sewing lessons to the test!
 We’ve collected a few quick, thoughtful, and cool gifts a sewist of any level can create.
 Most of these gifts can be made with small amounts of fabric or you can use up some of you old and unused clothes or linens to upcycle into gifts.